rust-lang/rfcs/text/0000-cbool.md

 # Motivation

 You cannot safely call ffi functions with boolean arguments without a compatible type.

 # Detailed design

-Specify that `bool` is compatible with the `_Bool` C type and inform the compiler that `bool` is ffi safe.
+Specify that `bool` is compatible with the `_Bool` C type.

 # Drawbacks

-None right now.
-This should be a no-op on all supported platforms.
+None.

 # Alternatives